 Ken Witty was a long-time fish biologist for the State of Oregon, and did some consulting with the tribe after his retirement.

 It’s a long story.
-1855 Treaty; Fish Wars of the 70s (which Alvin Josephy wrote about); Boldt Decision awarding half the salmon catch to the tribes; Nez Perce, Confederated Tribes of Read The Article
+1855 Treaty; Fish Wars of the 70s (which Alvin Josephy wrote about); Boldt Decision awarding half the salmon catch to the tribes; Nez Perce, Confederated Tribes of the Umatilla, and other tribal fishery programs ramping up; mitigation money from Bonneville Power—and events like this!

 |Photo by Edward Sheriff Curtis of Nez Perce Dugout Canoe|